betajippity/betajippity.github.io/_posts/2025-05-11-wdas-photoshow.md

 Some are travel photos, some are of my family, and others are just interesting moments that I noticed.
 I won't go into my photography and editing process and whatnot here; I'll save that for a future post.

-I color grade my photos for both SDR and HDR; if you are using a device/browser that supports HDR<sup>[1](#2025-05-11-photoshow-footnote-1)</sup> , give the "Enable HDR" toggle below a try!
+I color grade my photos for both SDR and HDR; if you are using a device/browser that supports HDR<sup id="2025-05-11-photoshow-footnote-1-backlink">[1](#2025-05-11-photoshow-footnote-1)</sup> , give the "Enable HDR" toggle below a try!
 If your device/browser doesn't support HDR for this site, a warning message will be displayed below; if there's no warning message, then that means your device/browser supports HDR for this site and the HDR toggle will work correctly for you.

 I wrote a small artist's statement for the show: